 Eating well is more simple than you might think.
 Build the bulk of your diet around foods that satisfy you and foods that make you feel good.
 If you only eat pizza and donuts, it will definitely taste good for a while, but it won’t be long until you don’t feel very good.
 And if you only eat limp salads and lean chicken breasts, never allowing yourself to have foods like pizza and donuts, you won’t experience satisfaction from your food, and eventually you won’t feel good either.

 Look, if kale tastes like dirt to you, don’t eat kale.
-If the thought of eating chia seed pudding for breakfast makes you want to vomit, then stop buying chia seeds.
-Leave the extremists behind and start carving a middle ground shelter for yourself in the food wars.
+If the thought of eating chia seed pudding for breakfast makes you nauseous, then stop buying chia seeds.
+No single food has the power to change your health and well-being or is worth being miserable for.

-Experiment with different kinds and preparations of food so you know what satisfies your palate and what doesn’t.
-Try eating different amounts of protein, fruits and veggies, sugar, etc. so you can get a better sense of how you feel when you eat certain things.
-Keep an eye on your energy, cravings, hunger, and fullness, and you’ll get a sense of how the foods you’re eating are serving you.
-If you’re not feeling good or if you’re not feeling satisfied, make some tweaks and pay attention to how things change.
-Need some help?
-I work with clients on figuring this stuff out about food all the time.
+Experiment with different kinds of food and preparations so you know what satisfies your palate and what doesn’t.
+Try eating varying amounts of protein, fruits and veggies, sugar, etc. so you can get a better sense of what feels balanced for you.
+If you tune into your energy levels, cravings, hunger, and fullness, you’ll get a better sense of how the foods you’re eating are serving you.

 Eat superfoods if you actually like them, but avoid going down the path of an unhealthy obsession with them.
 Because honestly, if shots of wheatgrass are the difference between living and dying, then just bury me in a pile of candy now so I can go down with a smile on my face.